Guide to grammar schools and the Secondary Transfer Test

 Each school’s admission rules can be found on their website, within the school’s Admissions Policy.

-All Buckinghamshire grammar schools also give some priority to children who are entitled to Free School Meals and/or Pupil Premium.
+All Buckinghamshire grammar schools also give some priority to children who are entitled to Pupil Premium.

-You can view detailed information on our website about how grammar school places have been allocated in the past.
+You can view detailed information on our website about how grammar school places have been allocated in the past as well as more in-depth statistics on The Buckinghamshire Grammar Schools website.

 If a place at a preferred Buckinghamshire grammar school cannot be offered to your child, you can appeal against the decision after National Offer Day, however bear in mind that most appeals for grammar school places are not successful, even for qualified children.
 More information is available on our website.